-One of the first questions people ask when preparing to buy a uke is: How much does a good ukulele cost?
+What’s the price of a ukulele?
+How much does a good ukulele cost?

 Ukulele Price Ranges

-As the manager of an independent music store, I’ve had the opportunity to play hundreds of ukuleles.
-Over time I’ve found that most ukuleles fall into a handful of price ranges.
+As the manager of a small music store, I’ve had the opportunity to play hundreds of ukuleles.
+I’ve found that most ukes fall into a handful of price ranges:

 Ukes in this price range are almost always very poorly built.
-While some can function as actual instruments, many are nearly unplayable right out of the box.
+While some can sort of function as actual instruments, many are nearly unplayable right out of the box.

-I cover the numerous problems with these instruments in my post on cheap ukuleles, but here’s a quick recap of what to look out for:
+I cover the potential issues with these instruments in my post on cheap ukuleles, but here’s a quick list of what to look out for:

 - Shoddy build quality